You have arrived on time.

 In most of situations - when something like this happens - airline will first offer compensation in the form of vouchers or cash to anyone willing to give up their seat and fly with another flight.
 If you are offered compensation like this and you agree to it, it’s called voluntary boarding denial.

-And in this case you most probably will not be eligible to any other compensations.
+In this case mostly you aren't eligible to any other compensations.

 If you voluntarily give up your seat, then no.

 Otherwise - yes, you might be.

 What if you aren’t willing to voluntarily give up your seat, but you just don’t have any other options?
 Airline still have to take you to your destination or give you a full refund.
-Apart from that you may still be entitled to denied boarding compensation up to €600.
+Apart from that you may still be entitled to EU denied boarding compensation up to €600.

 The denied boarding compensation rules are as following.

 It applies only to situations when it's the airline's fault, such as overbooking.

 If you are still unsure whether you are eligible for compensation or not, fill in our claim form, upload your boarding passes or tickets, including the new one in case you were offered another flight, and we'll take it from there.

-Don’t worry, if we find out that you aren’t eligible for denied boarding compensation, it will cost you nothing, not a single cent.
+Don’t worry, if we find out that you aren’t eligible for EU denied boarding compensation, it will cost you nothing, not a single cent.